gopcua/opcua/README.md

 gopcua provides easy and painless encoding/decoding of OPC UA protocol in pure Golang.

+## Disclaimer

-**THIS IS STILL EXPERIMENTAL PROJECT, ANY IMPLEMENTATION MAY CHANGE DRASTICALLY IN FUTURE**
+THIS IS STILL EXPERIMENTAL PROJECT, ANY IMPLEMENTATION INCLUDING EXPORTED APIs MAY CHANGE DRASTICALLY IN THE FUTURE

 ## Quickstart